-Books and Films, ages 10-12.
+Shoks and Films, eggs 10-12.

-Thursdays.
-10:30 a.m.
-June 27 -

-August 22.
-Come see a film and talk about a special book.
-Books for discussion on July 11 are Electronic Olympic by Higdon, Dreams of Victory by Conford.
-War Work by O'Neal, Nickel-plated Beauty by Beatty.
-Ask for a copy at the Children's Department.
-Drop-In Stories, ages 3-5.

-Recreation Review

-Want to be in a Musical Play?

-All Greenbelt children ,ages 6-12, are invited to audition for a musi-cal play, "Pollution and You", sponsored by the Arts and Crafts Division of the Recreation Dept. It will be presented Friday, August 16.
-Actors, singers and dancers are needed as well as artists to work on scenery and persons for a stage crew.
-All persons interested should come to the Youth Center Arts and Crafts Studio at one of the following times: Friday, July 5, 12 noon - 1 pm and 3:15 -4 pm.
-Rehearsals will begin Monday, July 8.
-Summer Playground

-Playgrounds are held at Spring-hill Lake Elementary and North End Elementary Schools; Monday thru Friday 9-12 noon and 1-5 pm.
+Thursdays, 10:30 a.m.
+June 27 liguet 22.
+Come see a film and ik about a special book.
+Books strain acoust on special scoke.
+Hooks for discussion on July 11 are Elegators.
+Dismosto by Higdon, Dissesso My Vetery by Conford, William by O'Neal, Walter places, by Beatty, Ask for a capy of the Children's Department.
+BOSTAN STEELER STANK Recreation Review Want to be in a Musical Play?
+All Greenbelt children ages 6-12. are invited to audition for a musito work on scenery and persons terested should come to the Youth Center Arts and Crafts Studio at one of the following times: Friday, day.
+July 8. mer Playgroun Playgrounds are held at Spring hill Lake Elementary and North Elementary Schools; Monday thru Friday 9-12 noon and 1-5 pm.
 All children 6-12 years are welcome to attend.
-Activities include arts and crafts, sports, table games, nature hikes and special events.
-The playgrounds are co-sponsored by the Greenbelt Recreation Dept. and M-NCPPC.

-Tennis Tournament

-Finals will be on July 4 beginning 9 am at the Braden Field Tennis Courts.
-Championship matches will be held in Men's Singles and Doubles, Women's Singles and Mixed Doubles.

-Chucks and Lassies

-Group games and physical fitness.
+Activities include arts and crafts, sports, table games, nature hikes and special events. ing lot by visitors to the park, and The playgrounds are co-sponsored by the Greenbelt Recreation Dept. Tennis Tournamen Finals will be on July 4 beginning 9 am at the Braden Field Tennis Courts.
+Championship matches will be held in Men's Singles and Doubles.
+Women's Singles and Mixed Doubles.
+Chucks and Lassies Group games and physical fitness.
 Open to boys and girls 6-9 years old.
 No registration, no fee.
 Tuesdays and Thursday, 10-12 noon.
-Free shirts will be given to participants showing regular attendance.

-Men's Summer Basketball

-This league is for men 21 years old and over.
+Free shirts will be given to participants showing regular at- This league is for men 21 years old and over.
 Play is on Friday nights from 6-7 p.m. in the Youth Center Gym.
-All men interested in playing are urged to come this Friday.

-SWIM TEAM NEWS

-by Sue Jones

-Greenbelt began the new season by winning over New Carrollton by a score of 291 - 208.
-Taking were Nicolette Durfirst places antine (3), Lynn Labukas (3), Greg Gardes (2), Mariette Vanderzon (3), Bob Mongelli (2), Cathy Hall, Helene Davis (3), Tim Gardes (3), Jim Vanderzon (2), John Coloe (3), Ralph Jones, Sue Smith (3), Kevin Shaughnessy, Coleen Davis, Brian Lofgren, Laura Mongelli, and Regina Bram.

-A Pool Record was set by Sue Smith, swimming the 50 meter backstroke in 38.6 seconds.
-Team records were set by Lynn Labukas in the 50 meter fly, Kevin Shaughnessy in the 50 meter breast, and Coleen Davis in the 50 meter breast.

-RED CROSS OFFERS FREE HOME NURSING COURSE

-The Prince George's Red Cross is offering a free home nursing course where basic techniques such as bedmaking, bathing and feeding wil be taught.
+All men interested in playing are urged to come this SWIM TEAM NEWS by Sue Jones Greenbelt began the new season by winning over New Carrollton by a score of 291 - 208 Taking first places were Nicolette Dur-Greg Gardes (2), Mariette Van-(3).
+Bob Mongelli (2), Gardes (3).
+Jim Vanderzon (2).
+John Coloe (3), Ralph Jones, Sue (3), Kevin Shaughnessy, Coleen Davis, Brian Lofgren, Laura Mongelli, and Regina Bram A Pool Record was set by Sue Smith, swimming the 50 meter backstroke in 38.6 seconds.
+Team records were set by Lynn Labukas in the 50 meter fly, Kevin breast, and Coleen Davis in the 50 meter breast.
+RED CROSS OFFERS FREE HOME NURSING COURSE The Prince George's Red Cross offering a free home nursing course where basic techniques such as bedmaking, bathing and feeding wil be taught.
 Participants will be taught methods that use items that are readily available in the home.
 The course will be offered for six Wednesday afternoons during July and August.
 To register call 559-8500.

-Veterans Cut-Rate Liquors

-11620 BALTIMORE BLVD.
+Veterans Cut-Rate Liquors 11620 BALTIMORE BLVD.
 (Route 1) BELTSVILLE, MD.

-937-1110

-937-3022

-HELP

-Us celebrate our 16th Anniversary

-\$100's IN DISCOUNTS SALE

-Our Lowest Prices of the Year

-IMMEDIATE DELIVERY

-SAVE up to \$870 on Ambassadors SAVE up to \$730 on Matadors SAVE up to \$500 on Javelins

-AND you'll be amazed at the HUGE SAVINGS on GREMLINS, HORNETS & JEEPS, too!

-plus all the benefits of the EXCLUSIVE BUYER PROTECTION PLAN
+937-1110 937-3022 HELP Us celebrate our 16th Anniversary \$100's IN DISCOUNTS SALE Our Lowest Prices of the Year IMMEDIATE DELIVERY SAVE up to \$870 on Ambassadors SAVE up to \$730 on Matadors SAVE up to \$500 on Javelins AND you'll be amazed at the HUGE SAVINGS on GREMLINS, HORNETS & JEEPS, too!
+EXCLUSIVE BUYER PROTECTION PLAN GOOD HOUSEKEEPING COOKBOOK Come in and ask for one.
+Yours Free, While Supply Lasts

-free GOOD HOUSEKEEPING

-COOKBOOK

-Come in and ask for one.